OrjanStr/FYS-STK4155_Project1/README.md

 # FYS-STK4155_Project1 Linear regression models

 ## General info
-the main code is located in Linear_regression.py
+repository for the first project in FYS-STK 3155 the main code is located in code/Linear_regression.py note that the plots in visuals may differ from those in report
 ## How to Run Code
 * install pipenv on your system
 * clone the repository